Making the grade: A* students share their revision tips and secrets

 When you get your mock results back, this will tell you how you’re doing, what material has stuck and what you need to work on.
 Check out our tips on what to do if your mocks go badly.

 From there, you can decide when to begin.
 This might begin with simply making notes or highlighting key information, and ramp up slowly to actually memorising this and doing past papers.
 Again, things will vary from student to student; don’t try to get too bogged down by what others are doing.

 Your teachers can also give you some guidance on when to begin and what you should be doing, as they will know you best.

 How many hours should you revise per day?Again, this will depend on how much you need to revise, how you’re doing so far and how you best revise.

 You don’t want to be in a situation where you haven’t got enough time to cover everything you need to, so start early if you have to, to get the job done.
 Cramming, overly long revision sessions and not covering material in enough detail won’t do you any good.
-One Oxbridge student reveals her biggest revision sins.

 Stick to short revision sessions, take breaks, and switch up what and how you study to keep things interesting.
 A four-hour study session without breaks may look impressive; but if you’re not remembering what you need to, how effective is it really?
 The human brain can only go so long without being distracted, so don’t push yourself beyond your limits.